VMFS Recovery

 Now you can browse and check with built-in preview integrity of recovered data.
 VMFS Recovery™ supports more than 150 different file formats including but not limited to documents, databases, CAD\CAM blueprints, 3d models, numerous audio, video, and picture formats.
 Also, we guarantee that recovered data will be saved just like you see it. i.e. if you don't see a picture or data where it should be, purchasing VMFS Recovery™ will not improve this fact.

-screen with preview of video and multimedia file types
+screen with a preview of video and multimedia file types

 screen with document preview *.PDF, *.DOCX and *.DOC file types